bananabrann/tv-brannan-cloud/README.md

 ##### Start development build

-`npm run dev`, or if you're cool, `npm run dev -- --open`
+`npm run dev`, or if you're cool, `npm run dev -- --open` auto-opens the browser.

 ## Common errors

 ### SOME_SECRET_HERE" is not exported by "$env/static/private", imported by "src/lib/server/{file}"

 The environment variables are not set.
 In GitHub Actions (or other pipeline providers), `env` of the YAML does not pass it to the app.
 The server needs the .env file to be created.

 ```yaml
 jobs: